Wills, Trusts & Probate

 Frequently Asked Questions About Will Execution in Florence-Graham

-How long does the will execution process take in Los Angeles County?
+How long does the will execution and probate process typically take in Los Angeles County?

-Is notarization required for a will in California?
+Is notarization required for a will to be valid in California?

-What should I do if I cannot locate the original will?
+What should I do if the original will cannot be found?